Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Experiments

 We tested the detection performance of our method on real scenarios from the RGBT-Tiny dataset \cite{ying2025visible}.
 We selected 45 and 15 scenarios containing IRSTs from its training set and test set, respectively.
 In the dataset, there are various small targets (e.g., ships, pedestrians, cars, drones, and planes) with different moving speeds, and diverse scenarios with dynamic backgrounds and camera movements.
 For training, we generated rough Gaussian masks as labels according to the bounding boxes provided by its authors.
 The quantitative results are shown in Table \ref{tab:SOTA_real}, and the qualitative results are shown in Fig. \ref{fig:visual_real}.

-From Table \ref{tab:SOTA_real}, it can be found that the $P_d$ of DeepPro-Plus is 9.02\% higher than that of the sub-optimal method (i.e., DTUM) in the case of close $F_a$.
-This shows that our method can achieve the state-of-the-art detection performance in the real world.
-From Fig. \ref{fig:visual_real}, we can see that DeepPro-Plus has good detection performance in various scenes.
-It is so sensitive to small moving targets that some neglected small targets (e.g., those in purple circles) outside the label can also be detected.
-We checked the scene (2) in Fig. \ref{fig:visual_real} and confirmed that the neglected targets are flying insects and birds.
-In scene (4), the background and target are very dim and the noise is relatively prominent.
+From Table \ref{tab:SOTA_real}, it can be found that the $P_d$ of DeepPro-Plus is 9.02\% higher than that of the sub-optimal multi-frame method (i.e., DTUM) in the case of close $F_a$.
+This shows that our method can achieve state-of-the-art detection performance in the real world.
+From Fig. \ref{fig:visual_real}, we can observe that DeepPro-Plus achieves good detection performance in various scenes.
+In scene (3), the background and target are very dim and the noise is relatively prominent.
 Other methods produce more false alarms or miss detection, while our method can still maintain good performance.
-As for scene (5), the background is changed due to camera movement.
+As for scene (4), the background is changed due to camera movement.
 STDMANet produces a lot of false alarms, while our method and DTUM can still adapt and perform well.